 Fall in the Midwest arrives with crisp air, trees transformed into orange, yellow and red wonders, and the lingering smell of bonfire sticking to your sweater.
-It welcomes in annual events and seasonal activities saved only for this special time of year.
+It welcomes in seasonal activities saved only for this special time of year.
 If you’re doing fall in the Midwest, you’ll want to make these five ideas your official bucket list for celebrating this autumn’s arrival in Kansas City, KS.

 2. Take a scenic drive